College is not for everybody. But, everybody should go.

 Our Higher Education Engagement page will provide you with a list of colleges from around the world committed to helping students excel both academically as well as socially.
 By offering students, volunteer programs, internships, green initiatives and developing research projects towards community sustainability.

-Remember college is a place where you grow and accept new challenges.
+Remember a college is a place where you grow and accept new challenges.

 If you have not already visited our Lifelong Learning Opportunities section.
 Which gives you a list of steps, you have to complete, before, you can send out your college application.
 You really need to.